Order of the Golden Age: Reported claims

 In 1907 the Order's journal asserted that Pope Pius X had adopted a vegetarian diet; this was presented as the OGA's claim in its own publication.

 Interwar currents and decline (1930s–1959)

-During the 1930s some British fascists were drawn to aspects of the OGA's emphasis on natural living, linking dietary reform with notions of national renewal; Oldfield's later writings endorsed eugenic ideas, including euthanasia for the "unfit".
+During the 1930s some British fascists were drawn to aspects of the OGA's emphasis on natural living, linking dietary reform with ideas of national renewal; Oldfield's later writings endorsed eugenic ideas, including euthanasia for the "unfit".
 According to Bates, this association increased visibility briefly but became a liability as the Second World War approached.
 Following Beard's death in 1938, the Order's activities in Britain declined.
 It subsequently relocated to South Africa, where it continued until 1959.